Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Introduction

-We complement prior work by \cite{horowitz2014adaptive} for near-adaptive estimation of $h_0$ based on the $L^2$ norm, \cite{breunig2016adaptive} for near-adaptive estimation of linear functionals of $h_0$, and \cite{breunigchen2021} for adaptive estimation of quadratic functionals of $h_0$.
-Our procedure builds on the bootstrap-based implementation of Lepski's method of \cite{chernozhukov2014anti} for density estimation and \cite{spokoiny2019} for linear regression with Gaussian errors.
-But our procedure does not follow easily from existing Lepski procedures due to several challenges present in model (\ref{eq:npiv}).
-In particular, the structural function $h_0$ in (\ref{eq:npiv}) is identified by the conditional moment restriction

-The degree of difficulty of inverting $\E[h_0(X) |W]$ to recover $h_0$ is a nonparametric notion of instrument strength and plays an important role in determining minimax rates for estimators of $h_0$ and its derivatives.\footnote{See \cite{hall2005nonparametric}, \cite{chen2011rate}, and \cite{chen2013optimal,chen2018optimal} for minimax rates for nonparametric IV estimation.
+We complement prior work by \cite{horowitz2014adaptive} for near-adaptive estimation of $h_0$ in $L^2$ norm, \cite{breunig2016adaptive} for near-adaptive estimation of linear functionals of $h_0$, and \cite{breunigchen2021} for adaptive estimation of quadratic functionals of $h_0$.
+Our procedure builds on the bootstrap-based implementation of Lepski's method of \cite{chernozhukov2014anti} for kernel density estimation and \cite{spokoiny2019} for linear regression with Gaussian errors.
+But our procedure does not follow easily from theirs due to several challenges present in the conditional moment restriction (\ref{eq:npiv}), in which $h_0$ is identified by $\E[Y|W] = \E[h_0(X)|W]$ (a.s.).
+The degree of difficulty of inverting $\E[h_0(X) |W]$ to recover $h_0$ is a nonparametric notion of instrument strength and plays an important role in determining minimax rates for estimators of $h_0$ and its derivatives.\footnote{See \cite{hall2005nonparametric}, \cite{chen2011rate}, and \cite{chen2018optimal} for minimax rates for nonparametric IV estimation.
 When the conditional density of $X$ given $W$ is continuous, these rates are slower than the corresponding rates for nonparametric regression.} While adaptive procedures for nonparametric density estimation or regression deal only with unknown smoothness of the estimand, our procedures must also deal with the unknown degree of difficulty of the inversion problem.
 The literature has typically classified the difficulty of the inversion problem into ``mild'' and ``severe'' regimes.
-Minimax rates in the mild regime are achieved by a choice of sieve dimension that balances bias and sampling uncertainty, much like in standard nonparametric problems.
-By contrast, minimax rates in the severe regime are obtained by a bias-dominating choice of sieve dimension.
-Our procedure for data-driven choice of sieve dimension delivers the minimax rate for $h_0$ and its derivatives across the whole spectrum of models, from nonparametric regression to nonparametric IV models in the severe regime.
+Minimax rates in the mild regime are achieved by a choice of sieve dimension that balances bias and sampling uncertainty, much like standard nonparametric problems.
+But minimax rates in the severe regime are obtained by a bias-dominating choice of sieve dimension.
+Our procedure for data-driven choice of sieve dimension delivers the minimax sup-norm rate for $h_0$ and its derivatives across the whole spectrum of models, from nonparametric regression to nonparametric IV models in the severe regime.